connexcs/docs/docs/customer/routing.md

 ### Basic

 **Rate Card**: Also known as Tariff, this allows you to select the rate card used on a customer's account.
+Thre are 3 ways these calls can be handled:

++ Internal: Send a call to the ConnexCS Class5 (VoiceMail, IVR, etc).
+If selected, the "Auto" option becomes available, which will generate dialstrings from all possible internal extentions
++ Extension: (uses SIP users in Customer > Auth configured SIP Users) Send a call to a SIP Authenticated user on the account
++ Customer IP: (uses IPs in Customer > Auth configured IPs) Send a call from an agent back to the customer's PBX, using either the Tech Prefix (Ex: #9) or a Dial String (Ex: `^[0-9](4)$`)
++ To Carriers: select a carrier to send the call to terminate somewhere outside of the ConnexCS system

-**Tech Prefix**: When multiple customers share the same IP address, each customer needs an individual Tech Prefix so the switch can route calls correctly.
+**Tech Prefix**: Allows you to distinguish a route from an inbound party.
+When multiple customers share the same IP address, each customer needs an individual Tech Prefix so the switch can route calls correctly.
 It lets providers separate multiple rate cards.

-**Dial String Prefix Set**: Setting a Dial String Prefix allows determine routing based on a predefined prefix set (defined under Setup > Advanced > Prefix Set.)
+**Dial String Prefix Set**: Helpful for commonly used sets of prefixes.
+Rather than entering a complete list of prefixes for UK, for example, you can create a predefined Prefix Set (defined under [Setup > Advanced > Prefix Set](https://docs.connexcs.com/setup/advanced/prefix-set/) and then select it here for approrpiate customers.

-**Dial String**: Used as an alternative to the predefined dial strings above, setting a dial string (or "dial pattern") here will only allow entered prefixes to pass.
-These are listed one per line, both prefix and regular expressions are allowed.
+**Dial String**: Only allows a dialed number through if it matches the defined dial string (or "dial pattern").
+(If nothing is entered, it will match everything and try to send all calls.
+This doesn't work if you have more than one Rate Card as the system will not know which one to use.)
+Each prefix is listed one per line, both prefix and regular expressions are allowed.
 For example, if you only wanted to allow UK Landline you could use:

     Prefix
     ```